phusion/passenger_rpm_automation/README.md

 Other noteworthy tools:

  * `jenkins` -- Scripts to be run by our Jenkins continuous integration jobs, either after every commit or during release time.

+This project utilizes Docker for isolation.
+Because of the usage of Docker, these tools can be run on any 64-bit Linux system, including non-Red Hat-based systems.
+Though in practice, we've only tested on CentOS 6.

 ## Development